 If none of the properties text, markdown, or messageId contains any placeholders, then arguments MAY be absent; if it is present, its value SHALL be an empty array.

-If arguments is absent, it SHALL default to an empty array.

 The arguments array SHALL contain as many elements as required by the maximum placeholder index among all the message strings specified by the text, markdown, and messageId properties.

 EXAMPLE: If the highest numbered placeholder in the text message string is {3} and the highest numbered placeholder in the markdown message string is {5}, the arguments array must contain at least 6 elements.